MichelDeudon/formations/content/en/c/reseaux/lutte-contre-les-exclusions.md

 ## Questions answers

 ## Conclusion
 The non profits world is above all about people, about meaning... but in practice there are significant differences between neighborhood associations and local branches, particularly in terms of skills and resources 🍰.
-How to promote invisible work in society and empower local residents?
+How to promote invisible skills and work in society, and empower local residents?